Why do 41 other states (and the District of Columbia) regulate anesthesia services differently than Michigan?

 - Help lower costs and out-of-pocket expenses for safe anesthesia

-- Align Michigan’s anesthesia model with 42 other states
+- Align Michigan’s anesthesia model with 41 other states (and the District of Columbia)